DrewThomasson/ebook2audiobookpiper-tts/README.md

 # 📚 eBook to Audiobook Converter with Piper-tts

 Convert eBooks to audiobooks effortlessly using a Docker container.
-This project leverages Calibre for eBook conversion and eSpeak-ng for text-to-speech, all wrapped in a Gradio interface.
+This project leverages Calibre for eBook conversion and Piper-tts for text-to-speech, all wrapped in a Gradio interface.

 ## 🌟 Features